m00nlight/m00nlight.github.io/_posts/2018-11-18-prolog-clpfd-solve-killer-sudoku-and-greater-killer-sudoku.md

 ```

 Then I coincidentally encountered a page said that there is a [most difficult 19 cages Killer Sudoku][9]
 in the world.
-Althougt I do not think there is a objective standard for difficulty, but it seems to
+Although I do not think there is a objective standard for difficulty, but it seems to
 be quite difficult since every cage is not limited to one block which make simple strategy for
 solving [Killer Sudoku][4] not working.
 And in the post, the author said it take him six days to solve
 the problem.
 So I decide to give it a try to the constraint solver.

 {% include i.html i="assets/images/most_difficult_killer_sudoku_19_region.jpg" c="Most difficult killer sudoku" url="http://www.sudokufans.org.cn/forums/topic/289/" %}

-It acutally take quite long to solve the problem(around 12h to get the solution).
+It actually take quite long to solve the problem(around 12h to get the solution).
 But since except the
 definition constraints of the problem, I do not use any other advanced strategy, I think the speed is
 already satisfactory.